archived-by-ben/html5Upload/README.md

 html5Upload
 ===========

-HTML5 multiple files upload JavaScript example for CFML/ColdFusion/Railo using XMLHttpRequest Level 2.
+HTML5 multiple files upload JavaScript example for CFML (ColdFusion, Lucee, Railo) using XMLHttpRequest Level 2.

-The [_HTML5 `<input>` multiple Attribute_](http://www.w3schools.com/tags/att_input_multiple.asp) is not correctly handled by ColdFusion/Railo's `cffile action = "uploadAll"` tag or the `FileUploadAll` functions.
-This application uses JavaScript to correct the form file submission without the need of library dependancies such as JQuery.
+The [_HTML5 `<input>` multiple Attribute_](http://www.w3schools.com/tags/att_input_multiple.asp) is not correctly handled by ColdFusion/Lucee's `cffile action = "uploadAll"` tag or the `FileUploadAll` functions.
+This application uses JavaScript to correct the form file submission without the need of library dependencies such as JQuery.

 ####Requirements

-* ColdFusion, Railo or CFML compatible server that supports the `cffile action = "uploadAll"` tag or the `FileUploadAll` function.
+* ColdFusion, Lucee or CFML compatible server that supports the `cffile action = "uploadAll"` tag or the `FileUploadAll` function.
 * A client web browser that supports _HTML5_, _XMLHttpRequest Level 2_ and the _FormData API_.
 [Can I use XMLHttpRequest 2?](http://caniuse.com/xhr2)
 * A client web browser that has JavaScript turned on.